Ultimate Fast Cars For Under $20k Guide

 With revolutionary features such as adaptive air suspension, this luxury cruiser wasn’t purely capable of epic burnouts – it can be launched from 0-60 in just 4.4 seconds!

-This incredible, rare beast can be found for as little as $10k, don’t expect repairs and maintenance to be quite so cheap.
+This incredible, rare beast with plenty of power can be found for as little as $10k, don’t expect repairs and maintenance to be quite so cheap.

 We love how unsuspecting these monsters are, looking almost identical to a stock Merc on the exterior.

-One of the most incredible all-rounders for $20k, but with the £55 AMG potentially approaching almost twenty years old, make sure you’ve got enough money saved for potential issues further down the line.
+One of the most incredible all-rounders for $20k, but with the E55 AMG potentially approaching almost twenty years old, make sure you’ve got enough money saved for potential issues further down the line.

 - Horsepower: 350 hp